RULE OF THUMB FOR PRICING A HOUSE TO SELL

 There are many variables when pricing your home to sell and getting a professional valuation can:

-Registered property valuers will use online data available to them, but they also do an on-site inspection which unlike an online algorithm can influence a better sale price.
+Registered property valuers will use online data available to them, but they also do an on-site inspection which will result in a more accurate sale price.

-The first day your property goes live online almost always attracts the highest number of viewers than any other day so use it to your advantage and take a look at the impact it has on the link below.
+The first day your property goes live online almost always attracts the highest number of viewers of any other day so it’s important you have the right valuation from the start.

-We believe it is best to start accurately, using a vetted real estate agent and plan to achieve more, rather than using a property agent who over-promises and under-delivers.
-If the agent's sale price recommendation sounds too good to be true, it probably is.
+We believe it is best to use a real estate agent who has proven valuation expertise to avoid attracting one who over-promises and under-delivers.
+If a property agent's sale price recommendation sounds too good to be true, it probably is.

-6. HOME STAGING CAN INFLUENCE YOUR SALE PRICE A LOT
+5. HOME STAGING CAN MARKEDLY INFLUENCE YOUR SALE PRICE

 It has been well proven that Home Staging is one of the cheapest, most effective ways of achieving an optimum sale price.
-Real estate agents often comment that they believe this can add 10-15 per cent onto an expected sale price of a house
+Real estate agents often comment that they believe this can add 10-15% onto the expected sale price of a house.

 Home Staging using your existing furnishings or hiring furniture for an empty home is one of the most effective, low-cost ways to help elevate a buyer's perception of value.